 George O. Mitchell, II

-Prior to Mr. Mitchell’s employment with Shmuely & Willis, P.A., Mr. Mitchell was employed with insurance defense firms from 2007 through 2016.
-In particular, Mr. Mitchell worked with Rudd & Diamond, P.A. from 2007 through 2009 focusing his defense practice on personal injury, including premises liability, products liability, negligent security, and automobile/trucking accidents, as well as first-party coverage disputes concerning homeowner’s policies.
+Prior to his employment with Chavin Mitchell Shmuely, George was employed with insurance defense firms from 2007 through 2016.
+In particular, he worked with Rudd & Diamond, P.A. from 2007 through 2009 focusing his defense practice on personal injury, including premises liability, products liability, negligent security, and automobile/trucking accidents, as well as first-party coverage disputes concerning homeowner’s policies.

-After defending insurance companies and their insureds for eight (8) years, Mr. Mitchell joined Shmuely & Willis, P.A. in the spring of 2016 to begin his career representing injured plaintiffs and policyholders in claims against insurance companies.
+After defending insurance companies and their insureds for eight (8) years, George joined Shmuely & Willis, P.A. in the spring of 2016 to begin his career representing injured plaintiffs and policyholders in claims against insurance companies.

 Reported or Published Decisions